• Skip to primary navigation

 Instead of a mixing bowl, I like to use a small sauce pan for this recipe because I melt the cacao butter over the stove top.
 Rather than dirty up another dish, I just combine the ingredients in the sauce pan.

-The final dough is thick and pliable, similar to playdough.
-(But definitely better tasting and smelling!)
+2. Mix in the dry ingredients.
+The dough will be thick and pliable, similar to playdough.

 Since these protein bars are free of preservatives, they are best stored in the fridge or freezer.
 However, they stay solid at room temperature, making them great to pack for snacks or in lunches.